 ♻️ Variations

-Extra spicy — If you can take the heat, add more chiles to the sauce like habanero, árbol, or jalapeño.
+- Extra spicy: If you can take the heat, add more chiles to the sauce like habanero, árbol, or jalapeño.

-No fillings — If you want to make this meal quicker, skip the fillings or use whatever you have on hand.
+- No fillings: If you want to make this meal quicker, skip the fillings or use whatever you have on hand.

-Oil-free — For a healthier version, skip frying the tortillas completely.
+- Oil-free: For a healthier version, skip frying the tortillas completely.
 They may turn out a little soggier but delicious nonetheless.

 🍽️ How to eat enfrijoladas

 Enfrijoladas are meant to be eaten right away since the bean sauce will dry out the longer it sits.
-It's easiest to use a fork and knife to eat them, but don't worry about getting messy!
+It’s easiest to use a fork and knife to eat them, but don’t worry about getting messy!
+Just fill and fold (or roll) the tortillas, add more bean sauce and garnishes, and dig in!

 🌡️ Storage & reheating

 Enrijoladas work well for meal prep because they can be made quickly, packed for lunch, or frozen for a later date.
+Follow these tips to make sure they last:

 🧑🍳 Top tips

-Don't forget to season it — Cooking down the blended sauce helps to deepen the flavors.
-Don't skip it!
+- Don’t forget to season it: Cooking down the blended sauce helps to deepen the flavors.
+Don’t skip it!

-Use garnishes — Mexican foods are almost always served with a healthy portion of garnishes.
+- Use garnishes: Mexican foods are almost always served with a healthy portion of garnishes.
 Try to use at least one or two from the ingredient list.

 💬 FAQ